Rhythm0106/Hand-Gesture-Controlled-Car/README.md

         - `"stop"` → Stops all motors.

 # BOM (Bill Of Material)
-Prices of all the components are taken from the [[https://www.amazon.in/ |Amazon]] and the price written is approximate.
+Prices of all the components are taken from the [Amazon](https://www.amazon.in/) and the price written is approximate.
-- 2 x ESP32 - :LiIndianRupee:530
+- 2 x ESP32 - ₹530
-- 2 x L298N Motor Driver - :LiIndianRupee:200
+- 2 x L298N Motor Driver - ₹200
-- 1 x MPU6050 - :LiIndianRupee:300
+- 1 x MPU6050 - ₹300
-- 1 x Car Chassis - :LiIndianRupee:700
+- 1 x Car Chassis - ₹700
 - Jumper Wires

 # Demo